-Extensions are a good alternative to moving house – just think of the savings you'll make in fees alone.
+Extensions are a good alternative to moving house – just think of the savings you'll make in fees like moving van hire and stamp duty alone.
 A single storey extension is the perfect way to create extra living space in your home, while transforming your space to better suit your lifestyle.
 It is also the perfect opportunity to get more natural light into interiors with the addition of rooflights and much sought after bi-fold doors.

 How much does a single storey extension cost?